Menu

 27 October 2023

-UC's Youth and Community Leadership (YACL) course meets a growing need for innovative leaders to impact the national and global challenges youth and other communities face.
-Studying Youth and Community Leadership at UC empowers you to make positive, meaningful contribution in your community.
-Learn more.
+UC's Youth and Community Leadership (YACL) programmes meet a growing need for innovative leaders who can take action on national and global challenges facing our young people and communities.
+Learn about how you can be empowered to make positive, meaningful contributions in your community.

 APPLY NOW